-- Take time planning and implementing a solid security plan.
+- Take time to plan and implement a solid security plan.
 As we discussed above, a thief doesn’t care what they damage to get the goods they want.
 Keeping them out is the best way to avoid damage.

 Related Reading: Stop Ice Damage by Doing Two Things at Your Property

 About as frequent as water losses, fires are among the costliest losses we see to investment properties.
 Not only are they extremely destructive to the structure, fires can lead to serious injuries or in some cases, death.
-For this reason, fire prevention is of the utmost importance.
-Here are three key components for keeping fires at bay:
+For this reason, fire prevention is of the utmost importance when winterizing a vacant home.

+- Regular inspections.
 Aside from driving by your vacant properties, you will also need to periodically inspect the interior.
 These inspections give you an opportunity to make sure there aren’t any maintenance items that have popped up while you are away.
-Visiting your project during a reno not only gives you eyes on the progress, it also helps you confirm whether or not the jobsite is kept clean and free of fire hazards or other safety issues.
+Visiting your project during a reno not only gives you eyes on the progress, it also helps you confirm whether or not the job site is kept clean and free of fire hazards or other safety issues.

-Along with smoke and CO alarms, place fire extinguishers in all common areas, such as hallways, the living room, kitchen, basement and garage.
+- Fire Extinguishers.
+Along with smoke and CO alarms, place fire extinguishers in all common areas, such as hallways, the living room, kitchen, basement, and garage.
 Follow the manufacturer’s instructions for maintenance.
-Extinguishers can keep a small fire from becoming a larger, more dangerous and destructive one.
-With all the power tools in use on a rehab project, these are a must for any jobsite.
+Extinguishers can keep a small fire from becoming a larger, more dangerous, and more destructive one.
+With all the power tools in use on a rehab project, these are a must for any job site.

 Related Reading: 5 Ways to Evade a Fire in the Fourth Quarter

-- Make sure all walkways, driveways and stairs are in good repair – no uneven surfaces, no loose handrails.
+- Make sure all walkways, driveways, and stairs are in good repair.
+There should be no uneven surfaces or no loose handrails.